evert/push-please/draft-pot-prefer-push.md

 2. Generating a related set of resources can often be implemented on a server to be less time consuming that generating each response individually.

 These mechanism also poses an issue.
-HTTP clients and intermediaries are not aware of these embedded resources, because there was never a true HTTP request.
+HTTP clients and intermediaries such as proxies and caches are not aware of these embedded resources.

-By leveraging HTTP/2 push instead of format-specific embedding mechanisms, it's possible for services to push subordinate resources as soon as possible, generate HTTP responses as a "set" all while still taking advantage of existing HTTP infrastructure.
+One example where this might fail is if a client recieves a resource, embedded in another resource, a cache might not be aware of this resource and serve a stale, older version when the resource is requesed directly.

+To keep the performance advantage of being able to generate a related set of HTTP together and maintain HTTP request, The HTTP/2 Push mechanism could be an alternative to embedding.

+HTTP/2 Push allows the server to initiate a request and response pair and send them to the client early if the server thinks it will need them.
 Another advantage of HTTP/2 push over embedding it that it allows resources of mixed mediatypes to be pushed.

+Server can however not always anticipate which resources a client might want in the future.
+To avoid guessing, this specification introduces a `Prefer-Push` header that allows a client to inform a server which resources they will need next.

 In many REST apis, sub-ordiniate or embedded resources are identified by their link relation.
 By using the link relation, it will be possible for a client